-There is simply no subject that has been more thoroughly discussed or more hotly debated in the church today than the subject of love.
-My personal library contains at least a dozen volumes on the subject and hardly a day goes by when I do not come across an article or blogpost encouraging (sometimes even shaming) church people into behaving in more loving ways.
+There is no subject more thoroughly discussed or hotly debated in church today than the love thing.
+Seriously, hardly a day goes by when I do not come across an article, blogpost, podcast or sermon encouraging and sometimes even shaming Christians into behaving in a more loving manner.

-Christians clearly have an optics problem when it comes to the subject of love.
+Christians have a serious optics problem when it comes to the subject of love.

-This problem has created angst in the hearts of most Christians and with good reason.
-It is simply impossible for those inside the church to convince those outside the church that God loves them if they do not first believe that Christians love them.
-Unless people believe that God loves them they will reject God; and willfully rejecting God’s love never ends well for anyone (Matthew 25:46, Romans 2:5-11, Hebrews 2:1-3, Revelation 20:11-15).
+This is seriously not good.
+It is unlikely those inside church will convince those outside the church God loves them if they do not believe that we love them.
+If people do not believe God loves them it is likely they will reject God.
+Willfully rejecting God’s love does not end well for anyone (Matthew 25:46, Romans 2:5-11, Hebrews 2:1-3, Revelation 20:11-15).

-Our current optics problem came about as a result of some missteps on the part of Christians.
-Most of those missteps are not a result of deliberate mean-spiritedness; just a sad combination of obliviousness, biblical ignorance and misplaced zeal (Romans 10:2).
+This optics problem came about as a result of some mistakes made inside the church.
+Most are not a result of evil; just a sad combination of obliviousness, biblical ignorance and misplaced zeal (Romans 10:2).
 There are five mistakes Christians make that the cause the world to see us as fundamentally unloving: